wenbakefield/cs4550-hw07/README.md

 Profile pictures are expected to be uploaded in a square aspect ratio, but it is not required.

+All fields are required when registering a new user.

 ## Attributions

 ### The entire app was based on the PhotoBlog lecture notes.